shuklayash/CustomerSegmentation_KMeansClustering-/README.md

 KMeans is a parametrized iterative algorithm which calculates the new means to be the centroids of the observations in the clusters on each iteration.

-Presently, Ignite supports a few parameters for the KMeans classification algorithm:
+Basic parameters for the KMeans classification algorithm:

-k - a number of possible clusters maxIterations - one stop criteria (the other one is epsilon) epsilon - delta of convergence (delta between old and new centroid's values) distance - one of the distance metrics provided by the ML framework such as Euclidean, Hamming or Manhattan seed - one of initialization parameters which helps to reproduce models (trainer has a random initialization step to get the first centroids)
+-> k - a number of possible clusters

+-> maxIterations - one stop criteria (the other one is epsilon)

+-> epsilon - delta of convergence (delta between old and new centroid's values)

+-> distance - one of the distance metrics provided by the ML framework such as Euclidean, Hamming or Manhattan

+-> seed - one of initialization parameters which helps to reproduce models (trainer has a random initialization step to get the first centroids)